Applying to City

-All applicants are required to demonstrate that their ability to understand and express themselves in both written and spoken English is sufficient for them to be able to benefit from and participate fully in their degree.
+All applicants are required to demonstrate that their ability to understand and express themselves in English is sufficient for them to be able to benefit from and participate fully in their degree.
 In addition, all students requiring a Tier 4 visa must demonstrate their English proficiency as part of the visa application process.
 English requirements differ between courses therefore please refer to individual course pages for details.